 Sentient Chamber is an interactive installation at the National Academy of Sciences.
 It was created by a multi-disciplinary group of architects, engineers, scientists, and artists, designed to explore the concept of living architecture.
 The elements in the sculpture respond to the humans in the environment with subtle sounds and lights.

 It was awesome to go to the opening of Robert Irwin’s exhibit last night at the Hirshhorn, and hear him speak.
 At 87, with 60 years of creating art, his work appears to have reached a super-minimal but very rich place.
-As he says, “all the rules will change,” as he has shown during the … Continue reading All the Rules Will Change
+As he says, “all the rules will change,” as he has shown during the evolution of his work.

 Mary Heilmann: Sunset is an outdoor exhibition inaugurating the outdoor terraces at the new Whitney, allowing visitors to celebrate the new architecture and views.